stefanwalther/deploy-docker-swarm/local-bash/README.md

 ## Summary

-- Create a few machines in VirtualBox
+- Create a few machines in the local VirtualBox environment
 - Init a swarm (manager + worker nodes)
-- Deploys a docker-compose (v3) file
+- Deploy a docker-compose (v3) file

 ## Prerequisites